Darnethal0z/Anweddol-server/docs/source/administration_guide/installation.md

 > ```{note}
 > If a previous configuration file is found during environment setup, it will be automatically renamed as `config.yaml.old` to preserve potential old modifications.
+>
+> Note that this `config.yaml.old` file is supposed to be temporary, and will be ignored if the installation process is launched a second time.
 > ```

 ## Setup and configuration